 Learn more about this year’s Memorial Day at: https://www.vvmf.org/2021-Memorial-Day

 In Memory Day

-The In Memory Program honors those who served in Vietnam, returned home and later died as a result of their service.
+The In Memory Program honors those who served in Vietnam, returned home and later died.
 Every year there is a ceremony to pay tribute to these men and women who sacrificed so much for their country.

 Father's Day Rose Remembrance